100,000 Have Replaced Their Social Security Cards OnlineReading Time: 2 Minutes

 Keep in mind that in many cases, even if you lost your card, you may not need a replacement.
 In most cases, simply knowing your Social Security number is enough.
 But if you do need a replacement, we make it easy.

-Learn more about getting a replacement Social Security card and find out if you can request yours online by visiting our New or Replacement Social Security and Number page.
+Learn more about getting a replacement Social Security card and find out if you can request yours online by visiting our Social Security Number and Card page.